KannaKit/8_week_SQL_challenge_with_python/Case Study #2 - Pizza Runner/B_Runner&CustomerExperience.md

 | 2         | 62.90            |
 | 3         | 40.00            |

+Runner ID 2 is a lot faster than other 2 runners, however this dataset is too small to really determine that.

 ---

 ### 7. What is the successful delivery percentage for each runner?